Ixerba: Taxonomy

 Ixerba has been assigned to different families over time.
 Traditionally it was regarded related to Roussea and Brexia and has been combined with them in the Brexiaceae.
 These three have been placed in different other famililies, such as the Escalloniaceae, but doubt remained about their proper placement.
 After genetic analysis showed that Ixerba was not very much related to either Roussea or Brexia, it was placed in the monogeneric family Ixerbaceae.
 However, further testing revealed that Ixerba was closely related to the New Caledonian genus Strasburgeria and it was assigned to the Strasburgeriaceae by the APG III in 2009.

 Phylogeny

 Fossil remains of Ixerba have been found from the Middle Miocene.

 Recent phylogenetic analysis resulted in the following tree.

 Etymology

 The genus name Ixerba is an anagram of Brexia, a treelet from Madagascar and the coast of East Africa, to which it bears a superficial likeness.
 The species epithet brexioides means "like Brexia".

 Distribution

-Tawari is a species endemic to the North Island of New Zealand, roughly north of a line crossing Taupo.
+Tawari is a species endemic to the North Island of New Zealand, roughly north of a line crossing Taupō.
 It is said to be widespread from about Kaitaia south to Waitomo, and Te Urewera, including the Tutamoe Ranges, the Waitākere Ranges, Waipoua Forest, Te Moehau on the Coromandel Peninsula, higher elevations on the Barrier Islands and elsewhere around the Bay of Plenty.
+Tawari can tolerate altitudes ranging from 500–1200 m but is mostly found in submontane and montane forest.